xaya/xaya_tutorials/XAYA Electron Help/How do I.md

 [Click here for help with the built-in backup feature](#backing-up-your-wallets).

-<aside class="warning">Unless you are comfortable with manual backups, you should only use the built-in backup feature.</aside>
+> Unless you are comfortable with manual backups, you should only use the built-in backup feature.

 ### Manually Backing Up Wallets

 The following explains in detail how to back up your wallets manually.

-<aside class="warning">NOTE: This is for advanced users.
-If you have any difficulty whatsoever with
-anything below, you should use the backup features in the Electron or QT wallet software.</aside>
+> NOTE: This is for advanced users.
+If you have any difficulty whatsoever with anything below, you should use the backup features in the Electron or QT wallet software.

 ### File-based Backups